TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 25/Genesis 25.34.md

 ---

-And Jacob gave Esau bread and pottage of lentils; and he did eat and drink, and rose up, and went his way: so Esau despised his birthright.
+Jacob gave Esau bread and stew of lentils.
+He ate and drank, rose up, and went his way.
+So Esau despised his birthright.